Robinhood vs. Stash

 Both Robinhood and Stash are limited in their advisory, research, and education offerings.
 You can purchase a range of stocks, ETFs, and options with no fees, but the app and website do not feature streaming quotes.

+Stash is different, however.
 Many novice investors will like Stash because it does offer some guidance and teaches you about stock sectors.
 It’s mostly an automated investor that allows you to pick your interests by themes and groups ETFs together that you will like.
-Basically, you can set it and forget, and Stash will use its technology to make the best trades for you.
+Basically, you can set it and forget, and Stash will use its technology to automatically invest for you.

-There are some educational articles and videos with Stash, but it’s pretty simplified and just explains their approach to fractional ETFs.
-You won’t learn about options strategies, new methodologies, or get any stock tips from this app.
+There are some educational articles and videos with Stash, but it’s pretty simplified with explanations on their approach to fractional ETFs and investing regularly.
+However, you won’t learn about options strategies from this app.

 Mobile and New Trade Tech